Tom McDonald (Australian footballer): 2011–2014: Early career

-2015–2016: Emergence as the main defender at Melbourne
+The 2014 season saw McDonald play his fiftieth AFL match in the thirty-three point loss against Collingwood in the Queen's Birthday match in round twelve.
+He played twenty-one matches for the season, resulting in a seventh-place finish in Melbourne's best and fairest.

+2015–2016

 After introducing a more offensive style into the way his game, McDonald opened the 2015 AFL season with a team-high twenty-six disposals in the twenty-six point win against Gold Coast and was named in the best players.
-The departure of James Frawley, saw McDonald emerge as the number one defender at Melbourne and he was highly praised in the first half of the season where he was compared to the 2014 All-Australian centre half-back, Alex Rance, with Herald Sun journalist, Sam Landsberger debating whether McDonald's season was better than Rance's.
-He was labelled as Melbourne's most improved player and was named as a potential All-Australian.
-After his direct opponent, Travis Cloke, kicked seven goals in the Queen's Birthday clash, McDonald found himself lose form and he was moved into the forward line to help regain his confidence.
+The departure of James Frawley, saw McDonald emerge as the number one defender at Melbourne.
 He spent the second half of the year playing in both the forward and back line, which drew the praise of both then-senior coach Paul Roos and backline coach, Jade Rawlings, for his versatility.
 He played every match for the year, which earned him a third-place finish in Melbourne's best and fairest.